 Make sure to have towels and a fresh fleece available for your pup after your run.
 They may be a bit chilled, so it is best to get them dry and warm as quickly as possible.

 If you are driving somewhere for your run I highly recommend bringing a towel and an extra fleece with you.
-On our trail run recently my dog ended up getting pretty chilled after our run so I dried him off, put an extra fleece on him and put him in his DoggyBag.
+On our trail run recently my dog ended up getting pretty chilled afterwards, so I dried him off, put an extra fleece on him, and put him in his DoggyBag.
 He warmed up in about 5 minutes.
 Our DoggyBag works great for this because it traps any extra heat your pup is creating and uses it to warm them up quickly!
 Here's River warming up in the car after our last winter run:

 Rule #5: Have a great time!

-Also, if you have any suggestions for dog booties as we begin product development - we'd love to talk to you!
+Also, if you have any suggestions for dog booties as we begin product development, we'd love to talk to you!
 River and I haven't used them ourselves so if you use them and think there could be improvements, I'd love to hear from you!
-Feel free to leave me a comment or contact me using the form under "Contact Us - Questions and Comments" and let me know what you would like to see change in how dog booties are made.
+Feel free to leave me a comment or contact me using the form under "Contact Us - Questions and Comments" and let me know what changes you would like to see in how dog booties are made.

 Hope to hear from you and happy trails!

 <3 Rachel & River